MarcinPekala/ppbackend/readme.md

   <img src="https://github.com/MarcinPekala/readme_images/blob/master/DB2.png" width="400"/>
   <img src="https://github.com/MarcinPekala/readme_images/blob/master/DB3.png" width="400"/>

-3. To start the project first we need to:
+3. To start the project first you need to:

-a) Open a terminal window (for MacOS) and find the location of ppbackend-master on your disk (or ppbackend when cloning the repository) using "ls" and "cd example_path" commands(for MacOS).
-After you opened the ppbackend-master (or ppbackend) via terminal use the following command:
+a) Open a terminal window (for MacOS) and find the location of ppbackend-master on your hard drive or any other location of your choice (or ppbackend when cloning the repository) by using "ls" and "cd example_path" commands (for MacOS).
+After you get it  open the ppbackend-master (or ppbackend) via terminal, use the following command:
 ```
   ./gradlew build
 ```
 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal1.png" width="400"/>

-If the application was build successfully then we use the following command to start the application:
+In the case of the application has been built correctly then you use the following command to start the application:
 ```
   ./gradlew bootRun
 ```

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal2.png" width="400"/>

-b) If the backend is succesfully up and running then we repeat all the steps but for ppfrontend-master (or ppfrontend when cloning) and ppfrontend-vaadin-master (or ppfrontend-vaadin when cloning) in two new terminal windows.
-It might take some time for frontend windows to start, so don't get discouraged.
+b) In the case of the backend gets successfully up and running then you repeat all the steps for ppfrontend-master (or ppfrontend when cloning) and ppfrontend-vaadin-master (or ppfrontend-vaadin when cloning) in two new terminal windows.
+It may take some time for frontend windows to start, so don't get discouraged.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal3.png" width="400"/>
 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal4.png" width="400"/>